gilmore606/Vex/README.md

 # Updates

+8/17: GPU: we can render >10,000 lines (or >1,000 sprites) at 60fps with pretty good vector simulation.
+APU: we can play 8+ voice MIDI files with 2-osc ADSR synths that kinda sound like a POKEY chip.

 8/16: Proportional fonts and sprites.

 8/14: The speculative code below partially compiles (to an AST)!
 The GPU and APU exist and mostly work!
 The binary .vexo format exists and can be written and (partly) read!